BonnerLab/diffuse-encoder/README.md

 The bibtex for [the paper](https://openreview.net/forum?id=DtEeVWfgNM&noteId=DtEeVWfgNM) would be provided soon.

 ## Contact
-1. For [bonner-libraries](https://github.com/BonnerLab/bonner-libraries), you might need to read information for this package if you have met some expected;
+1. For [bonner-libraries](https://github.com/BonnerLab/bonner-libraries), you might need to read information for this package if you have met some unexpected issues;
 2. For DeepJuice, you could contact Colin Conwell;
 3. For any inquiries, you could contact Yingqi Rong (yrong12@jh.edu) or raise an issue.